Asset Protection Lawyer in Colorado Springs

 Unexpected debts and liabilities can wipe out a lifetime of hard work and wealth-building.
 Having an asset protection strategy in place will ensure that you and your family have the tools you need to protect and preserve your wealth.

-How Can You Protect Your Assets from Creditors?
+How Can You Protect Your Assets From Creditors?

-- Asset protection trusts – Individuals and families may set up one or more trusts to hold assets to shield them from creditors.
+Individuals and families may set up one or more trusts to hold assets to shield them from creditors.
 When structured properly, an asset protection trust can name the original asset owner as a beneficiary, enabling them to continue enjoying or benefiting from the protected assets.

-- Spendthrift trusts – These trusts enable families to pass personal assets and inheritances to loved ones without worrying that a loved one might dissipate their inheritance due to heavy debt, poor financial decisions, or personal issues like gambling or substance addictions.
+These trusts enable families to pass personal assets and inheritances to loved ones without worrying that a loved one might dissipate their inheritance due to heavy debt, poor financial decisions, or personal issues like gambling or substance addictions.

-- Special needs trusts – Families with a loved one with special needs who receives means-tested government benefits can use special needs trusts to protect the individual’s assets, such as inheritances or personal injury awards, while preserving their benefits eligibility and providing an income stream to increase their quality of life and financial stability.
+Families with a loved one with special needs who receives means-tested government benefits can use special needs trusts to protect the individual’s assets, such as inheritances or personal injury awards, while preserving their benefits eligibility and providing an income stream to increase their quality of life and financial stability.

 Which Creditors Can Sue Me?